Za-Sang/ZomiLanguage/docs/ETHICS.md

 This project is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) and [MIT License](https://opensource.org/licenses/MIT).
 When using data from this repository:

-- **Provide Attribution**: Always credit the Zomi Dictionary project as the source of the data.
+- **Provide Attribution**: Always credit the Zomi Language project as the source of the data.
 - **Share Alike**: If you modify or distribute the dataset, ensure that derivative works are shared under the same license terms.

 ---